Boerworz/Gagat/README.md

 ## Installation

+You can either install Gagat using [Carthage] (recommended) or by using the pre-built binaries available from the [Releases](https://github.com/Boerworz/Gagat/releases) page.

+#### Carthage

-The recommended way to install Gagat is using [Carthage](https://github.com/Carthage/Carthage).
+The recommended way to install Gagat is using [Carthage].
 Simply add `github "Boerworz/Gagat" ~> 1.0` to your `Cartfile`, run a suitable Carthage command (such as `bootstrap`) and then add the framework(s) to your project.
 If you're using Gagat from Swift you only need `Gagat.framework`, but for Objective-C clients you need both `Gagat.framework` and `GagatObjectiveC.framework`.

+#### Using pre-built binaries

+If you don't use [Carthage] to manage your dependencies then installing Gagat through the pre-built binaries is probably the easiest way.
+To download the pre-built binaries, head over to the [Releases](https://github.com/Boerworz/Gagat/releases) page and grab the the zip files from the latest release.
+If you're using Gagat from Swift you only need `Gagat-x.y.z.framework.zip`, but for Objective-C clients you need both `Gagat-x.y.z.framework.zip` and `GagatObjectiveC-x.y.z.framework`.
+Once you've downloaded and unzipped the files you'll find the framework bundles in the `Carthage/Build/iOS/` directory.
+Simply add the `.framework`s to your project like any other framework.
+If you're unsure of how to add a framework to your project, please refer to [Apple's Technical Note on the topic.](https://developer.apple.com/library/content/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-EMBED_IN_APP_SECTION).

 ## Usage
 To support Gagat in your iOS application there's two things you need to do (apart from `import`ing Gagat):